velodrome-finance/superchain-contracts/SPECIFICATION.md

 - Sending tokens from root chain receives the underlying erc20 token, wraps to xerc20 and sends it cross chain.
 - Receiving tokens from leaf chain receives the xerc20 token, unwraps to erc20 and sends it to the recipient.
 - Fees are paid for in native ETH.
+- Supports transaction sponsoring for whitelisted addresses.
+Only the owner can manage whitelisted addresses.
 - The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.

 #### Root Escrow Token Bridge